 Projects participating in an active Group Study may be offered the option to be Group Exempt and proceed toward interconnection in parallel with the Group, provided they are 1 MW or less and connect flexibly.
 This is the only scenario in which Flex would be offered to a Group Study participant.

 Group Exempt Flex projects would proceed in parallel, outside of the Group Study timeline, and would be evaluated against existing grid conditions under the assumption that no system modifications are required.
 These projects would be subject to the same firm injection timelines as a standard individual System Impact Study.
-If Flex site analysis identifies system impacts, system modifications would only be pursued if they do not conflict with the Group Study solution; otherwise, the site would be studied as non-flexible.
+If Flex site analysis identifies system impacts, system modifications would only be pursued if they do not conflict with the Group Study solution.
+If any part of the flex solution for the project conflicts with the Group Study solution, the Group Study solutions takes precedent.
+The Flex IX project is expected to curtail to avoid constraints. .

 Projects that are not part of an existing Group Study and are therefore queued behind the Group may voluntarily elect to move forward using Flex in a similar manner.
 Projects behind the Group may proceed with Flex once the Distribution solution for the Group has been identified, which may occur prior to the start of any Group-related ASO studies.
 This approach ensures that base cases can be confidently established for parallel study paths.
 However, if area characteristics indicate that parallel processing would conflict with or disrupt Group Study progress, those projects would not be permitted to move forward in parallel.